PointCloudYC/Point-MAE/yc.md

 ## TODOs

 - [x] run the code on modelnet40
-  - pretrain
+  - pretrain, 5.5h for training on server-HP (4 t4 GPUs)
-  - fine tune
+  - fine tune, very slow for fine-tuning, cost ~ 15h (all gpus are not used)
 - master the Point-MAE paper
 - [ ] run the code on Pipework